dennisXZX/web-developer-notes/Webpack.md

 1. Specify an entry point where Webpack should start (multiple entry points are possible)
 2. Apply loaders on per file basis (file-type dependent transformation)
-3. Apply plugin on the bundled file (global transformation)
+3. Apply plugin on the bundled files (global transformation)
-4. Output a bundled file
+4. Output bundled files to the specified path

 #### webpack.config.js